The Reference Library

 Separation of Powers

-The division of government responsibilities into distinct branches to prevent concentration of power and provide checks and balances.
+The division of government responsibilities into distinct branches to prevent concentration of power and provide [Checks and Balances](https://modeldiplomat.com/learn/glossary/checks-and-balances).

 Shadow Cabinet